so1tsuda/r4bioinfo/R_tree/README.md

 	mrca(geotree)["pauper", "psittacula"]
     cladeA <- tips(geotree, mrca(geotree)["pauper", "psittacula"])

 How can I remove taxa from my phylogeny?
+系統樹から生物群を除去

     par(mfrow=c(1,2))
     plot.phylo(geotree)
     plot.phylo(drop.tip(geotree, cladeA))

-How can I see a plot of my phylogeny?

-	plot.phylo(geotree)
-	help(plot.phylo)
-    example(plot.phylo)

 How can I identify all the branches belonging to a particular subclade?